 A male patient will experience a burning pain sensation during urination.
 He will have strange discharges coming out from his penis.
 Look out for stains in the underwear for this.
 Also, swelling of the testicles is a sign of Chlamydia in its early stage.

-Those who engaged in oral sex with another infected person will have sore throat or some other type of throat infection, while those who engaged in anal sex with another infected individual will suffer from swelling in the rectal area.
+Those who engaged in oral sex with another infected person will have a sore throat or some other type of throat infection, while those who engaged in anal sex with another infected individual will suffer from swelling in the rectal area.

 It is important to test for Chlamydia once the signs and symptoms pop up.
 Use a rapid Chlamydia test kit.